This Baked Zucchini with Bacon is a great way to use the abundant supply of summer zucchini – in a casserole with bacon, tomato sauce, and onion.

 However, I gotta tell you.
 Zucchini just isn’t my favorite veggie.
-I cook it often enough.
-I feel obligated to in the summer when it’s plentiful and cheap.
+I cook it often enough because I just feel obligated to in the summer when it’s plentiful and cheap.
 I just don’t usually enjoy it much.
-It just needs something to bump up its flavor.
-If you know what I mean?
+It always seems to need something to bump up its flavor if you know what I mean?

 Start by preheating the oven to 350 and prepping a casserole dish.
 Either grease it with butter or lightly coat it with cooking spray.